lfiaschi/udacity-advanced-lane-finding-project/README.md

 ## Discussion

-The particular challenge in this video is to detect the right lane, since it is a striped line, while the left lane is more or less detected accurately.
+The particular challenge in this video is to detect and fit the right lane (since it is a striped line) while the left lane is more or less detected accurately.
 As a result the right lane appears to wiggle much more than the left one and sometimes shows the wrong curvature.
-For this reason, I only used the left lane to calculate the curvature.

 It should be possible to use the fact that the lanes must be parallel to ensure a more robust procedure when fitting the lane polynomials, and use the left lane fit as a prior for the right lane.

-Finally, the segmentation procedure which is used here is not very robust in terms of lightning conditions and it is possible to use other techniques such as neural newtworks to detect the pixels corresponding to image lanes in a more robust fashion.
+Finally, the segmentation procedure which is used here is not very robust in terms of lightning conditions (as it appear when the car is driving in the shade) and it is possible to implement more advanced techniques based on machine learning to segment the lanes.